 Americans Are Desperately Resorting to Debt

 As prices go up and savings accounts shrink, more Americans are resorting to debt to make ends meet.
-One in three Americans (37%) took on more debt since June of 2022.
-Only 24% decreased their debt.
+One in five Americans (18%) took on more consumer debt since June 2022.
+Only 11% decreased their consumer debt.